ethyca/fidesops/docs/fidesops/docs/saas_connectors/custom_requests.md

 # Custom SaaS Requests

-Fidesops provides the option to override a SaaS connection's default configuration with a custom Python function.
-Implementing a custom request override allows you to process access or erasure requests which cannot be described by a standard configuration file, or which need more complex post-processing and pagination.
+Fidesops provides the option to extend a SaaS connection's configuration with a custom Python function.
+Implementing a custom request function allows you to process access or erasure requests which cannot be described by a standard configuration file, or which need more complex post-processing and pagination.

 ## Define a custom request

-To use a request override in your SaaS Config, your request must include a `request_override` field along with the request's `param_values`.
+To extend your SaaS request, your request configuration must include a `request_override` field along with the request's `param_values`.

 For more information on building a request and the required fields, see the [SaaS Config guide](saas_config.md).